A Guide for Parents of Uninvolved Grown Children

 You have to start with the basics.
 Till now, you’ve not been spending enough time with your children.
 That is what put you in a neutral position as a parent in the first place.
 The first shift you have to make is to reverse that.

-Try to take out time from your day to be around your children.
+Try to take time out from your day to be around your children.
 This doesn’t have to be complicated or consume hours of your day.

 You can try to eat your meals with your kids once or twice a week (if they’re not living with you anymore), use less of your phone around them, and take particular time out randomly to play apart from these multi-tasking actions with them or attend their school function.